Starfish-develop/Starfish/docs/overview.rst

 The spectral emulator works by reconstructing spectra from a linear combination of eigenspectra, where the weight for each eigenspectrum is a function of the model parameters.
 Therefore, the first step is to deconstruct your spectral library into a set of eigenspectra using principal component analysis (PCA).
 Thankfully, most of the heavy lifting is already implemented by the `scikit-learn` package.

 The next step is training a Gaussian Process to model the reconstruction weights as a function of model parameters (e.g., effective temperature :math:`T_{\rm eff}`, surface gravity :math:`\log(g)`, and metallicity :math:`[{\rm Fe}/{\rm H}]`).
 Because the spectral emulator delivers a probability distribution over the many possible interpolated spectra, we can propagate interpolation uncertainty into our final parameter estimates.
-For more on setting up the emulator, see :doc:`emulator`.
+For more on setting up the emulator, see :doc:`api/emulator`.

 Spectrum data formats and runtime
 =================================